Our Verdict

 With a slightly thicker outsole than other booties we tested, the NRS Paddle strikes a decent balance between sensitivity and protection.
 While some shoes are more flexible, we didn't find that we really wanted any more flexibility than this shoe provided.
 Walking over cobbles and logs, the Paddle Wetshoe provides excellent proprioception.

 We really loved swimming in these shoes.
-In our testing in the cold Pacific Northwest and Pacific Coast, we jumped into deep pools in canyons, swam around in rivers while padding, and waded through the Pacific Ocean.
-With warm feet, swimming for longer (or paddling) is much more bearable and enjoyable.
+In our testing in the cold Pacific Northwest and Pacific Coast, we jumped into deep pools in canyons, swam around in rivers while paddling, and waded through the Pacific Ocean.
+With warm feet, swimming (or paddling) for longer is much more bearable and enjoyable.

 Quality of Construction